Fact checkedFact Checked

 Another active ingredient we need to get from our daily healthy diet is magnesium, an essential mineral that plays a critical role in a handful of biological functions.

-Magnesium boosts standard energy release, decreases stress and exhaustion.
-This enhanced your working-out performance[38] tenfold.
-When it comes to appetite control, magnesium acts as a power supply converting food into energy[39] and coordinating cell respiration with the help of ATP.
+Magnesium boosts standard energy release and decreases stress and exhaustion.
+This enhanced your working-out performance[58] tenfold.
+When it comes to appetite control, magnesium acts as a power supply converting food into energy[59] and coordinating cell respiration with the help of ATP.
 This process may assist you in burning more calories during endurance workouts, resulting in fat loss.

 Selenium